 The duration of your workouts goes pretty much hand in hand with how hard you are working.
-If you are walking on an incline for 30 minutes every day of the week, you get close to the calorie burn of doing a HIIT workout three times a week.
+For example, if you are walking on an incline for 30 minutes every day of the week, you get close to the calorie burn of doing a HIIT workout three times a week.
 This is how effective your workout time is.
 Over-exercising harms the body too, so working out for too long can damage your weight loss and not only in the long run if you aren’t careful.

 Your weight loss is ultimately going to be reliant on your calorie deficit per day.
 It’s one of the fundamentals of weight loss.
 To lose weight, you need to be consuming fewer calories per day than your daily needs.
 Making this deficit should ideally be a combination of eating and exercise.
 That’s where the treadmill comes into play.
-If you use it several times per week to create a calorie deficit of around 250-500 calories every day (in combination with your diet, 50/50 split), then you’ll be losing around 2lbs per week.
-This is ideal for healthy weight loss, and you should stick at 1-2 lbs per week if you keep it up!
+If you use it several times per week to create a calorie deficit of around 250-500 calories every day (in combination with your diet, 50/50 split), then you’ll be losing around 2 lbs per week.
+This is ideal for healthy weight loss, and you should stick to 1-2 lbs per week if you keep it up!

 Another factor that can determine how long it takes you to lose weight is the weight you are when you start out.
-The more you weigh, the more calories you burn during exercise, since you’re using more energy to move more weight.
+The more you weigh, the more calories you burn during exercise since you’re using more energy to move more weight.
 This gives you a little boost when you first start out, but it may not be sustainable over time.
-Your progress might slow down as you lose more weight, so don’t get put off if it happens!
+Your progress might slow as you lose weight, so don’t get put off if it happens!